ahmedto7a/ahmedto7a/README.md

 - PHP (Basics)
 - Python (Basics)

-- 🔭 I’m currently working on improving my skills as a mobile application developer.
+- ⚡ I am currently studying computer science in HTI ( Higher Technological Institute ) and also I have a passion for self-development and now trying to develop my skills as a mobile application developer ⚡.

 <hr>